Relay Contact Burnishing

 Order of Relay Problem Occurrences

 The following data is from my 30+ years in manufacturing engineering, 45 years in repair and service, and 48 years building equipment.
 Much of my experience comes from companies like Ameritron, who have sold more remote antenna switches and amplifiers than any other company by far.
 For example, while I was general manager of Ameritron at Prime Instruments, we sold about 100 antenna relay systems and over 50 amplifiers per month.
 More than 500 RF switching relays went out every month.
 While I cannot disclose current numbers and products, I currently have access to data on relays numbering well into the thousands every month.
-This gives a good database.
+This gives a good database for relay problems.

 In order of failure, properly sequenced and non-abused relays have the following issues:

 1.)
 Lack of continuity on receive.
 This is the largest failure by a very considerable amount, accounting for around 90% of all relay field problems (based on service and warranty history).
+This is a well-documented industry-wide problem.

 4.)
 Open coils.
 This is very rare, but it happens.

-By far the most common relay problems or outright failures are lack of receive, or high resistance connections.
+By far the most common relay problems or outright failures are lack of receive, or high resistance receive connections.
 Now let's look at a few common claims or causes I have never seen:

 2.)
 Residual magnetism in pole pieces.
 If this happens, it must be rare.
-I've only heard of this from one person or source.
-I haven't ever seen this, nor have service techs recalled this as a problem.
+I've only heard this from one person or source.
+I haven't seen this, nor have service techs recalled this as a problem.
 If residual magnetism is a problem with a relay, it should be a problem from the first relay operation.
 To be magnetized, the wrong iron would have to be used in the relay.
 Proper magnetically-soft irons do not harden over time.
 The material is either a magnetically soft iron incapable of supporting much residual field after excitation is removed, or a magnetically hard material that retains magnetism.

 Removing a magnetic field (without heating or hammering) requires exposure to a gradually decreasing alternating field!
 TV sets with CRT's use a decreasing alternating field to degauss the CRT mask.
 As a rule demagnetization progressively occurs only when the magnet is exposed to cyclic fields sufficient to move the core away from the linear part of the magnetic B-H curve, gradually walking the alternating field down to zero.